Car Exterior Cleaning: Basic Detailing Procedures

 November 26, 2012

+Then, check the supplies you have and make a list of what you need to buy additionally.
 What you’ll need depends on the condition of your car’s finish.
-If your car has been regularly washed and waxed, you will probably only need a few detailing products:
+If you have washed and waxed your car regularly, you will probably only need just a few detailing products like:

 - Microfiber towels (the more, the merrier!)